Britain tries to swab all of Liverpool in pilot of mass coronavirus testing

 At a Thursday news conference, Johnson was asked how he plans to deliver mass testing to the 40 percent of the population that will be eligible as of Dec.
 2.

 “I don’t want to oversell how easy it is to do this,” he said, adding that takeup would be voluntary but that the military will help with logistics, as it did in Liverpool.
-The rollout is part of the government’s “Operation Moonshot,” swabbing 10 million people a day at a cost of more than $130 billion.
+The rollout is part of the government’s “Operation Moonshot vision,” swabbing 10 million people a day at a cost of more than $130 billion.

 But some public health officials question the effectiveness and the expense of a mass-testing strategy.
 Angela Raffle, an honorary senior lecturer at the University of Bristol, told a recent media briefing the Moonshot plans were the “most unethical proposals for use of public funds or screening that I’d ever seen.”